davidgasquez/handbook/content/concepts.md

 The implicit question is — if everyone hates the current system, who perpetuates it?
 Some [systems with systemic/incentives failures are broken in multiple places so that no one actor can make them better](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/), even though, in principle, some [magically coordinated action could move to a new stable state](https://equilibriabook.com/molochs-toolbox/).

-A system needs competition and [slack](https://slatestarcodex.com/2020/05/12/studies-on-slack/).
+A system needs competition and [slack](https://slatestarcodex.com/2020/05/12/studies-on-slack/) (the absence of binding constraints on behavior).
+By having some margin for error, the system is allowed to pursue opportunities and explore approaches that improve it.
+[Slack prevents desperation and helps planing for long term (by not havig to put all the effort in the short term)](https://thezvi.wordpress.com/2017/09/30/slack/).

 Dividing a large systems into multiple smaller competing ones will make them evolve different ruleset and will allow you to pick the best one.
 Systems will have [trivial inconveniencese, and they usually have more implications than it seems](https://www.lesswrong.com/posts/reitXJgJXFzKpdKyd/beware-trivial-inconveniences).

 A mental model of a system is the reduction of how it works.
 The model cuts through the noise to highlight the system's core components and how they work together.